Vindair/CP317-W2018-G3/documents/Subby-Design.md

 * Frontend HTML and CSS must be in compliance with the established [W3C standards](https://www.w3.org/standards/).
 * Browser Compatibility:
   * Bootstrap front-end framework will be used to ease cross-browser compatibility
+  * A CSS reset stylesheet will be used to ensure behavior consistency between browsers
   * Mac OS X, Linux and Windows users should be able to display the website with full functionality in the following browsers:
   	* internet Explorer 8.0 and 9.0 (Windows)
 	* Safari (mac)